cloudutsukpilot/sakharams.github.io/_posts/devops/configurationmanagement/consul/2021-01-01-introduction-to-consul.md

 layout: post
 title: Introduction to Consul
 categories: [devops, configuration management, consul]
-tags: [devops, configuration management, consul]
+tags: [DevOps, Configuration Management, Consul]
 ---

 Consul is a powerful tool in the world of DevOps that provides service discovery, health checking, and key-value storage capabilities.
 It is designed to simplify the management of distributed systems and enable seamless communication between services.